mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 can be influenced with the server priority mechanic described in the [Galera Monitor](../Monitors/Galera-Monitor.md) manual.

+MariaDB Monitor does not use `priority` unless `use_priority=true` is set on the monitor.
+When enabled, priority is only a final autoselection tie-breaker after GTID and related promotion filters; see the MariaDB Monitor manual.

 ## Router limitations

 Refer to individual router documentation for a list of their limitations.